hsmotlagh/co2-fuel-predictor/README.md

 ---

 ## 🔐 Password Protection
-This app requires login credentials via `secrets.toml` to run.
-Only authenticated users may access the main prediction interface.
+This app is protected with a login system using `.streamlit/secrets.toml`.
+If you are a collaborator or evaluator and need access credentials (username and password), please contact the creator directly.

 ---